 - Smyths Toys – £44.99

 - AO.com – £45

 - Littlewoods – £64.99

 With a built-in IR transmitter, the PS5 Media Remote allows you to adjust the volume and power settings of compatible TVs, scroll through menus and play/pause entertainment with ease.
 Available at a range of retailers, including AO, Very and Amazon.

 Pulse 3D Headset

-While we did initially see the 3H Headset sell out, stock does now seem to have settled.
-Available at a range of retailers, so you should be able to find at least one with stock at any one time.
+This is one of the few PS5 accessories still having some stock issues.
+However, it is available at a range of retailers, so you should be able to find at least one with stock at any one time.
 The Pulse 3D Wireless Headset has two built-in microphones and noise-cancellation to tune out distractions.
 With up to 12 hours of battery life, having to charge mid-way through a game shouldn’t be an issue either.